Favourited 292 times

 -connecting and sharing through open communication, laughter, play!

-Staying with us, you will experience conscious family life in a continuum concept/attachment parenting style, healthy nutrient dense food, simple farm life producing our own food, and a nature based lifestyle.
+Staying with us, you will experience conscious family life in a continuum concept/respectful parenting style, healthy nutrient dense food, simple farm life producing our own food, procuring wild foods, and a nature based lifestyle.

 Other learning opportunities:

 MovNat (natural human movement)